jamulussoftware/jamuluswebsite/wiki/en/en-Software-Manual.md

 The VU meter shows the input level at the server - that is, the sound being sent.

-If you have set your Audio Channel to Stereo or Stereo Out in your Settings, you will also see a pan control (shift-click to reset).
+If you have set your Audio Channel to Stereo or Stereo Out in your Settings, you will also see a pan control (shift-right-click to reset).

 If you see a "mute" icon above a channel, it means that musician cannot hear you.
 Either they have muted you, soloed one or more channels not including yours, or have set your fader in their mix to zero.